d-torrance/wmgmenu/README.md

 sudo make install
 ```

-Of building from a git repository, first run
+If building from a git repository, first run

 ```
 ./autogen.sh